 This category of students needs to be challenged every time to get results.
 They will not study unless there is a pot of gold at the end of the rainbow.
 They usually study for exams or some extrinsic prize.
 Such learners have to be made to analyze the subject by tests, assignments, and projects.

 Some students want to just pass and be done with the subject/semester.
 They prepare just before exams by completing a part of the curriculum which they feel will be tested in the exam.

 The motivation for such students can be in the form of progressively-complex assignments which will induce them to delve deep into the subject to help them.

 The motivation for students need not always be the duty of a teacher.
 Self-motivation can be achieved through reading motivational books and seeking peers or teachers who can motivate you.
 Setting goals and completing them with enthusiasm will keep you motivated until the end of your student life.
 Motivation in education has a positive effect on students learning and behavior.
-Students will initiate projects or work on topics they were hesitant to do till now.
+Students will initiate projects or work on topics they were hesitant to do until now.
 Learning motivation also helps students to ignore distractions and to come out of college with flying colors.